-7.11 In the monitoring year 2020 to 2021 the following has been achieved:
+7.11 In the monitoring year 2021 to 2022 the following has been achieved:

-Table 13 - Key Indicators for Securing the Right Types of Homes
+Table 13 - Key Indicators for Securing the Right Types of

-Description Output Number of net new dwellings 829 Number of net new permanent Gypsy and Traveller pitches 2 Number of net new permanent Travelling Showpeople plots 0 Number of existing Gypsy, Traveller and Travellings showpeople pitches and plots approved for a change of use to other uses 0 Number of Masterplans approved by the Council 3 - Strategic Growth Site 2: West Chelmsford, Strategic Growth Site 8: North of Broomfield, Strategic Growth Site 10: North of South Woodham Ferrers Planning permissions granted for Strategic Growth sites: Central and Urban Chelmsford 0 2.
-North Chelmsford 0 South and East Chelmsford 0 Planning permissions for windfall sites 67 sites amounting to 254 dwellings
+Description Output Number of net new dwellings 866 Number of net new permanent Gypsy and Traveller pitches 0 Number of net new permanent Travelling Showpeople plots 0 Number of existing Gypsy, Traveller and Travellings showpeople pitches and plots approved for a change of use to other uses 0 Number of Masterplans approved by the Council 5 approved Strategic Growth Site 2: West Chelmsford, Strategic Growth Site 3a: East Chelmsford Manor Farm Strategic Growth Site 3c and 3d: East Chelmsford Land South of Maldon Road and Land North of Maldon Road Strategic Growth Site 8: North of Broomfield Strategic Growth Site 10: North of South Woodham Ferrers Planning permissions granted for Strategic Growth sites: 1.
+Central and Urban Chelmsford 2.
+North Chelmsford 3.
+South and East Chelmsford 1 1 0 Planning permissions for windfall sites 56 sites amounting to 530 dwellings